Calculate momentum, mass, or velocity using the physics formula p = mv

 Read the result

-The third value appears automatically (highlighted in blue): Momentum = 50 N·s
+The calculator outputs: Momentum = 50 N·s

 Switch to 2D/3D Momentum tab